continuous-dems/workshop-coastal-coupling-2026/modules/01-getting-started/index.md

 Do not install or update the package yourself during the workshop.
 Show the error to an instructor in the chat.

+**The workshop setup script fails**

+Copy the error message from the terminal and show it to an instructor.
+Do not manually move or rebuild the workshop data directories unless an instructor asks you to.

 **I am not sure which directory I am in**

 Run: